Key statutes, regulations and adopted international standards

-- Consistency between rights and liabilities: the data controller must bear liabilities for any damage caused by its activities of processing personal information to the legal rights and interests of personal information subjects.
+- Consistency between rights and liabilities: the data controller shall take technical and other necessary measures to ensure the security of personal information and bear liabilities for any damage caused by its activities of processing personal information to the legal rights and interests of personal information subjects.

-- Clear purposes: the data controller must have lawful, justified, necessary and clear purposes in processing personal information.
+- Clear purposes: the data controller must have explicit, clear and specific purposes in processing personal information.

 - Solicitation for consent: the data controller must explicitly specify the purposes, manners, scope and rules in respect of the processing of personal information, and seek their authority and consent.

-- Minimum sufficiency: the data controller must process the minimum categories and amount of personal information necessary for achieving the purposes authorised and consented to by personal information subjects, unless otherwise agreed with personal information subjects.
+- Minimum sufficiency: the data controller must process the minimum categories and amount of personal information necessary for achieving the purposes authorised and consented to by personal information subjects.
 It shall delete the personal information in a timely manner as agreed once these purposes are achieved.

 - Openness and transparency: the data controller must make public the scope, purposes, rules, etc, in respect of the processing of personal information in an explicit, easily understandable and reasonable manner, and accept public oversight.